 The War on Natural Soap

 In October 2015 I wrote a blog entitled "What is pH Balanced Skin Care?"
+In 2017 I wrote a blog entitle, "What Are Syndets?"

 I simply believe that natural soap has, and continues to receive unfair condemnation in the world of pH balanced skin care.